ManfredGonzalez/multispectral-pineapple-detection/README.md

         # The param named start_numbering means the new unique number name that the image will have.
         # This is important because DJI images names can be duplicated between directories from a same flight.
         python pre-processing/homography_align_ORB.py --dir_path /path/to/the/directory/where/your/images/are/located --results_dir_path /path/to/the/directory/where/the/aligned/images/will/be/located/ --start_numbering 1

+After runnig the pre-processing step the multiespectral images will look like:

+        00000001.JPG
+        00000001.TIF
+        00000002.JPG
+        00000002.TIF
+        ...

+The .TIF file contains the 5 multispectral bands aligned in the following way: 1:Red, 2:Blue, 3:Green, 4:RedEdge, 5:NIR.
+The .JPG file corresponds to the original visible light image.